davidtwco/rfcs/text/0000-build-std.md

 - [*Why merge the user's profile and the standard library workspace's profile?*][why-merge-the-users-profile-and-the-standard-library-workspaces-profile]
 - [*Why not allow profile overrides to override the standard library's dependencies?*][why-not-allow-profile-overrides-to-override-the-standard-librarys-dependencies]
 - [*Why not build the standard library in incremental?*][why-not-build-the-standard-library-in-incremental]
+- [*Why not build optional dependencies of the standard library?*][why-not-build-optional-dependencies-of-the-standard-library]
 - [*Why not produce a `dylib` for the standard library?*][why-not-produce-a-dylib-for-the-standard-library]
 - [*Why also build `proc_macro`, `test` and `profiler_builtins`?*][why-also-build-proc_macro-test-and-profiler_builtins]
 - [*Why rebuild the standard library automatically?*][why-rebuild-the-standard-library-automatically]